Telahnus/unity-mini-games/HiLo/readme.txt

 		attempts to parse inputString to an integer, then saves it to out string.Format("inputs {0} and {1}", input0, input1)
-		formatted string replaces {x} with proceeding inputs
+		formatted string replaces {x} with proceeding inputs InputField.onEndEdit.AddListener(MethodCall)
+		InputField can specify input type
+		But onEndEdit will still assume string
+		So MethodCall must take string parameter, even if input can only be int